SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Set up audio library and metadata system
    - Test video with audio generation and posting
    - Evaluate and fine-tune free model performance (NEW)
+   - Create dedicated Story templates optimized for 9:16 format (NEW)

 2. **Medium-term**:
    - Implement content scheduling